-• WHEREAS the 54th National SUSK Congress sees the financial longevity of SUSK crucial to its long term continuity and suffers shortages o BE IT RESOLVED that SUSK in cooperation with the Taras Shevchenko Foundation and other donors create a managed Contingency Reserve Fund to sustain the Ukrainian Canadian o BE IT RESOLVED that the incoming SUSK National Executive use widely accepted financial procedures as indicated in the 2011-2012 Financial o BE IT FURTHER RESOLVED that the incoming SUSK National Executive se the fiscal year as May 1- June 30 and continue to use this fiscal year for all future financial statements.
+- WHEREAS the 54th National SUSK Congress sees the financial longevity of SUSK crucial to its long term continuity and suffers shortages in operational funding. - o BE IT RESOLVED that SUSK in cooperation with the Taras Shevchenko Foundation and other donors create a managed Contingency Reserve Fund to sustain the Ukrainian Canadian Students' Union

+- WHEREAS the 54th National SUSK Congress sees it important to maintain financial integrity at any level of organization - o BE IT RESOLVED that the incoming SUSK National Executive use widely accepted financial procedures as indicated in the 2011-2012 Financial - o BE IT FURTHER RESOLVED that the incoming SUSK National Executive se the fiscal year as May 1- June 30 and continue to use this fiscal year for all future financial statements.